RealWagmi/anon-integration-guide/projects/binanceusdm/README.md

 - Show all my positions on @binanceusdm
 - Show my BTC/USDT position on @binanceusdm
 - Show all of my BTC positions on @binanceusdm
+- Show all of my delivery positions on @binanceusdm

 ### Info on open orders